Al Thakhira

-Al Thakhira (الذخيره) is a town on the coast of the Al Khor municipality in Qatar, about 7 km northeast of the city of Al Khor City and 60 km from the capital Doha.
-It is closely affiliated with Al Khor City, with both having been founded by the Al Muhannadi tribe.
-Like other coastal settlements in the area, its inhabitants historically relied solely on pearling and fishing for sustenance.
+Al Thakhira (الذخيره) is a town on the coast of the Al Khor municipality in Qatar, about 7 km northeast of the city of Al Khor and 60 km from the capital Doha.

+Al Thakhira developed in close connection with Al Khor, with both towns traditionally associated with the Al Muhannadi tribe, who settled the region in the mid-18th century.
+As with other coastal communities in Qatar, its early inhabitants depended primarily on pearling and fishing as their main sources of livelihood.